stuartellis/sve-personal-website/content/articles/task-runner.md

 You can install Task with [operating system packages](#installing-task-with-operating-system-packages).
 These packages only provide a single global copy of Task, and only allow you to install the versions that are available for that release of the operating system.

 If possible, use a tool that enables you to specify which versions of Task to install and activate different versions of Task for different projects.
-These options enable you to specify a version of Task for a project:
+These options enable you to specify a version of Task for each project:

 1. Tool version managers like [mise](#installing-task-with-mise)
 2. [Dev Containers](#adding-task-to-a-dev-container)